-Our HCM program is headed by Dr. Mark Sherrid, a leading expert in the diagnosis and treatment of this complex disease.
+Our HCM program is headed by Dr. Bette Kim.
 HCM is marked by a thickening of the heart muscle.
 The disease is the most common cause of sudden cardiac death in young athletes and in people under 30.

 HCM, however, does not affect everyone the same way.
 Patients may have shortness of breath, exercise intolerance, chest pressure or pain, fainting or no symptoms at all.
 Proper therapy begins with an accurate diagnosis.
 We make the initial diagnosis with echocardiography, a noninvasive imaging technique that focuses sound waves to picture the heart and measure the heart wall thickness.
 We often perform other follow-up tests to confirm our diagnosis and assess risk.